What’s so striking about the iPhone X isn’t what Apple added to its tenth-anniversary smartphone, but what it leaves behind.

 There are almost no bezels around the screen.
 There’s no more Home button.
 And Apple has banished Touch ID from this model in favor of facial recognition.
 Fire up an augmented reality game or a movie, and you’ll see that everything else falls away except the content.

 It’s an exciting sensation, for sure, and after using the iPhone X even for over a week I'd hesitate to go back to my iPhone 7 Plus.
-But Apple’s ultra-premium phone also brings with it a lot of questions.
+In case you had any doubt, this reinvention of Apple’s iconic handset is still one of the best smartphones around, though also brings with it a lot of questions.
 Is the new iPhone playing catch-up to the Android competition or is it a true step forward?
 Is Face ID a suitable replacement for Touch ID?
 And, most important of all, is the iPhone X really worth $999?

 Is the iPhone X’s design that much better?